 to picograms.
 Since there isn't a direct conversion between mg

 STEP ONE: Write the value (and its unit) from the problem, then in

 order write: 1) a multiplication sign and a fraction bar, 2) a second

 multiplication sign and fraction bar, 3) an equals sign,

 and 4) the unit in the answer.
 Put a gap between 3 and 4.
 All that looks like

-The fraction bar will have the conversion factor.
+The fraction bars will have the conversion factors.
 There will be a number

 and a unit in the numerator and the denominator.